collective-soundworks/soundworks/README.md

 #### ClientOrientation

-The `ClientOrientation` module allows to calibrate the compass and get an angle reference.
+The `ClientOrientation` module extends the `ClientModule` base class and allows to calibrate the compass and get an angle reference.
 It displays a `view` with some instruction text: when the user points at the right direction for the calibration, tapping on the screen of the phone (*i.e.* on the `view`) would set the current compass value as the angle reference.
 The `ClientOrientation` module calls its `.done()` method when the participant taps on the `view` (*i.e.* on the screen).

 ###### Attributes